DanielRhein/RustyCashier/README.md

 - I'd like to save money in an repetitive event.
 - I'd like to earn interest for my money.
 - Resticted access needs to give interests over time.
+- I'd like to set an password
+- I'd like to setup an account
+- I'd like to add mandants to my account.
+- I'd like to archive some data at a certain time.
+- I'd like to archive some data regularly.

 ## What is an account
 - An account is a place where money is save or remove from.